 Helloooo fellow writers, and welcome to my first post of the new year.
 This should be a momentous occasion; new year, new me, that’s what the ticking of the clock towards midnight on December 31 means, right?
 I’ll admit, I’m all about New Year’s resolutions.
 In previous years I’ve made lists of what I want to accomplish throughout the year.
 My goals.
 My dreams.
 My hopes for a better future.
 Each year, I’m left disappointed, because the only step I’d taken towards bringing those resolutions into reality was writing the list.

-So this year, I didn’t make a list of resolutions.
+So this year, I’m not making a list of resolutions.
 Instead, I’m making plans.
-With a planner in hand (a Christmas gift, but more on that later this week), I’ve mapped out my writing schedule for the month.
+With a planner in hand, I’ve mapped out my writing schedule for the month.
 It’s important to note that I’ve never been the best at keeping a planner.
 All through school, I relied on scribbled notes in the margins of my notebooks for test dates and papers and projects.
 It’s really a miracle I got anything done.

 And that’s it!
 Three simple steps, and I’m still working on the third.
 Since making my plans, I’ve been filled with so much purpose.
 My writing time is so much more productive, and I have a better sense of where I’m going, rather than just… going.
 In creative careers like the ones we want to embark on, there’s a lot of horizon watching, and often we’re too busy dreaming to see the path that takes us there.
 This year, I will pay attention to the path.
 Every rock in the road, every sunlit stroll, I will be there to take it on.
 I invite you to do the same.